 Want other ways to help prevent communicable disease?

-- Stay away from other people and keep a safe distance, and avoid going to public places when you are sick.
+- Avoid going to public places when you are sick.

 - Cleaning frequently touched objects (keyboards, desks, door-knobs) when sick.